GuenterQuast/mimoCoRB/builddoc/index.rst

 the execution script `run_daq.py` in the top-level directory of the package.
 The *python* files `simulation_source.py`, `liftime_filter.py` and
-`save_files.py` contain the user code for data generation, analysis and filtering and extraction of the final data to disk files.
+`save_files.py` contain the user code for data generation, analysis and filtering and extraction of the finally accepted data to disk files.
 The `.yaml` files `simulation_config.yaml` and `save_lifetimes.yaml` contain configurable parameters provided to these functions.

 This example is executed form the directory `examples/` by entering: